 Types of stores launched can be categorized as Version 0 (V0), Version 1 (V1), and Version 2 (V2).
 An example of V0 is the Azabu-Juban Store which is a very small store.
 This store focuses on services, and product lineups are limited.
 Even so, the store will be moderately successful due to a location handy for daily needs.
 An example of V1 is the Himonya Store which is a little larger and has more product lineups.
 The Company will start more aggressive operations in the city center with these V0 and V1 type stores.
-Large stores are categorized into V2, and the Inagi-Wakabadai Store is now operating on a test basis.
-Once the Company is confident of business prospects for large stores shifting to Smart Life stores, demand for services will further increase.
-The Company will open new stores in central Tokyo, focusing on five urban districts: Shinjuku-ku, Shibuya-ku, Chuo-ku, Chiyoda-ku, and Shinagawa-ku.
+Large stores are categorized into V2.
+As large stores are shifting to Smart Life stores, demand for services will further increase.